AI hardware explainer

 OpenAI says Jalapeno was brought to production with Broadcom.
 The useful reader takeaway is that custom AI chips usually require chip-design, manufacturing, packaging, networking, and system partners.

-This guide uses public OpenAI and reputable tech-reporting sources.
-It does not include fabricated testing, pricing, ratings, availability, reviews, awards, endorsements, stock-market guidance, or hands-on claims.
+This guide uses Reuters-sourced DeepSeek coverage, public OpenAI material, and reputable tech-reporting sources.
+It does not include fabricated testing, pricing, ratings, availability, reviews, awards, endorsements, market guidance, or hands-on claims.

 BTI final take

-The simple version is strong enough for a post: ChatGPT needs answers, not only training.
-The Jalapeno story is really about building a more specialized factory for those answers.
+The simple version is strong enough for a post: AI labs need answers, not only training.
+DeepSeek’s reported move and OpenAI’s Jalapeno announcement are both about building more specialized factories for those answers.
 That is why this is a better BTI topic than another generic “AI is everywhere” carousel.

 Follow BTI for the next plain-English tech breakdown